soul-traveller/rectarg/README.md

 SCALING MODEL (unit → pixel)
 --------------------------------------------------------------------------------

-• All coordinates in the `.cht` are defined in **100-DPI units**.
+• Coordinates in the `.cht` file is used to find best match A4 format with dpi, but scaled up or down to 300dpi if not specifed in the command arguments.
-  The script dynamically rescales these to the target DPI while preserving the physical chart dimensions.
+  The script dynamically rescales to the target DPI while preserving the physical chart dimensions.

 • For known A4-fit DPIs (72, 100, 200, 300, 600, 1200), scaling is derived from exact
   A4 dimensions to maintain consistent physical proportions.

-• Example at 300 DPI:
-      scale_x ≈ 2.9988 px/unit
+• If 100dpi is detected, scaling factor is calulated in reference to 300 DPI: scale_x ≈ 2.9988 px/unit
       scale_y ≈ 3.0009 px/unit
-  → Each 25.625 unit patch becomes ≈ 77×77 px (≈ 6.52 mm per side)
+  → Each 25.625 unit patch (at 100dpi) becomes ≈ 77×77 px (≈ 6.52 mm per side)

 --------------------------------------------------------------------------------
 FIDUCIAL MARKS